rwaples/Copenhagen/Files/day1.md

 less -S Results/ALL.admix.K$K.txt
 ```

-From these quantities we can extract how many samples (and which ones) have a high proportion of Native American ancestry (e.g. >0.90) if you worjk
+From these quantities we can extract how many samples (and which ones) have a high proportion of Native American ancestry (e.g. >0.90).
 We can also plot the individual ancestral proportions for PEL samples.
 We need to specify the order of ancestral populations in the admixture file `Results/ALL.admix.K$K.txt`.